 There are many different metals which can be coated using an electroplating service such as nickel, copper, and tin.
 Most commonly the metal is a single metallic element as alloys such as brass and solder can be electro-deposited instead.

-The additional coating on a component is primarily used to improve corrosion resistance on the component.
+The completion of an additional coating on a component primarily improves the corrosion resistance.
 With this in mind, there are lots of industries who benefit from electroplating and zinc nickel plating services.
 One example industry is the automotive industry.
 It has an ever-increasing demand for surface coatings that offer high levels of functionality.
 Automotive electroplating is a service we are proud to offer as one of the leading electroplating companies in the UK.

 If you are looking for electroplating in the UK and would like to find out more about our services, then please head to our website today.
 Alternatively, you can call 0121 236 2524 to speak to a member of our helpful and friendly team.

-If you have found this blog helpful, then you may wish to read our previous blog on Zinc Nickel Plating Services.
+If you have found this blog helpful, then you may wish to read our previous blog on: Environmental Regulations In The Electroplating Industry